 Tamko Heritage

-Heritage is Tamko’s standard architectural shingle.
-It provides solid durability and classic color blends at a budget-friendly cost.
+Heritage is Tamko’s standard shingles architectural shingle.
+It provides solid durability for the roof and classic color blends at a budget-friendly cost.
+This represents an updated design approach that balances traditional aesthetics with modern manufacturing techniques.

 Wind rating: 110 mph

-Heritage works well for Maryland homeowners who want an attractive roof without stretching their budget.
+Heritage works well for homeowners who want an attractive roof without stretching their budget.

 Tamko Titan XT